 Ifixit.com has wonderfully detailed instructions for repair of a variety of consumer products, including the iBook.
 They are my "go to" site for most repair projects.
 However, replacing the iBook drive has 10 sections, 36 steps and no time listed for the upgrade.
 It is also marked difficult.
 Since I trust them, I believe that this is within my skill range, but will exceed my patience for the task.

 When I upgraded my old computers hard drive the task took all of an hour.
-This is a much bugger project, one I am not convinced that I ready to start.
+This is a much bigger project, one I am not convinced that I ready to start.

 I had been using a USB thumb drive as an alternative to upgrading the drive, but having a little dongle sticking out the side of the computer was always a recipe for disaster.
 What if I broke the one and only USB port?

 Well, that is where the SanDisk Cruzer Fit USB drive comes in.
 It's a tiny USB drive with more than adequate storage.
-This 32 GB drive was less than $20.00, on Amazon.
-Now you can get several of them for a less than $20.
+This 32 GB drive was less than $20.00.
+Now you can get several of them for a little less than $35.00.

 The SanDisk Cruzer would not be my first pick because I am clumsy and forgetful.
 Under normal circumstances, I would lose this thing in less than a day.
 However, once it is plugged into the iBook, it's sleek, small form is perfect for this machine.
 As you can see in the next picture, the SanDisk Cruzer doesn't extend past the edge of the case.